PraisesPJMT/AionTab-Extension/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-UI inspired by [Simple Analog Clock Using Html, CSS & Javascript](https://dev.to/code_mystery/simple-analog-clock-using-html-css-javascript-2c6a) published by Foolish Developer
+UI inspired by [Simple Analog Clock Using HTML, CSS & Javascript](https://dev.to/code_mystery/simple-analog-clock-using-html-css-javascript-2c6a) published by Foolish Developer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>